VictorAugDB/Intergalactic-Federation/requirements/settleContract.md

 - [x] Update the ship in the repository with currentWeight minus contract resources weight
 - [x] Update the contract in the repository with settlementDate property
 - [x] Update the pilot in the repository by adding the contract value to your credits
-- [x] Update the reports in the repository by adding the contract resources weight to current amount of planet resources weight
+- [x] Update the reports in the repository by adding the contract resources weight to current amount of planet received resources weight
 - [x] Update the reports in the repository by adding the percentage of each resource type transported by this pilot
 - [x] Update the reports in the repository with the transaction log
-- [ ] Returns 200 with success message
+- [x] Returns 200 with success message

 ## Exceptions
 - [x] Returns 404 error if the endpoint not exists